 - Statistics gives a statistical (psychometric) analysis of the quiz, and the questions within it.
 The front page of this report gives a summary of the whole test.
 Additionally there are links to drill down into a detailed analysis for each question.
 Please refer to Quiz statistics report or watch the Grading a Quiz video for more detailed information about the different types of statistics that can be collected in the CLE.

 - Manual grading is used to grade essay questions and override scores for other question-types.
 The first screen of the report lists all the questions in the quiz that need to be, or have been manually graded.
 Additionally there is an option to show the questions that have been automatically graded, which is useful if you ever need override a grade for a multi-choice question for example.

-To manually grade essay questions in the final exam, navigate to the Administration block, and click Manual grading (all other questions types are graded automatically by the system).
+To manually grade essay questions in the final exam, navigate to the gear icon, and click Manual grading (all other questions types are graded automatically by the system).

 Click Also show questions that have been graded automatically to show all questions.
 Each row represents a different question.

 To grade student responses for a question, click grade in the To grade column or click grade all in the Total column.
 Selecting either options will display all student responses for the essay question.

 Configure the viewing options for grading essay questions.
 Increasing Questions per page can be helpful in large classes.

 On the grading screen, you will see the following: